Cyprus in the Eurovision Song Contest 2000

+Cyprus was represented at the Eurovision Song Contest 2000 with the song "Nomiza", written by Alexandros Panayi and Silvia M. Klemms, and performed by the duo Voice, consisting of Christina Argyri and Alexandros Panayi.
+The Cypriot participating broadcaster, the Cyprus Broadcasting Corporation (CyBC), selected its entry through a national final.

-Cyprus competed in the Eurovision Song Contest 2000, held on 13 May 2000 at the Globe Arena in Stockholm, Sweden.
-The Cyprus Broadcasting Corporation (CyBC) organised a public selection process to determine its entry for the contest.
-11 songs competed in the national final, held on 16 February 2000, where a panel selected the winning song.
-The duo Voice, consisting of Christina Argyri and Alexandros Panayi, received the most votes with their song "Nomiza" and were selected to represent the nation in the contest.
-Voice performed 11th at the international contest and at the close of the voting process, finished in 21st place, receiving eight points.
+Eleven songs competed in the national final, held on 16 February 2000, where a panel selected the winning song.
+Voice performed 11th at Eurovision and at the close of the voting process, finished in 21st place, receiving eight points.